 A detached retina occurs if the fine coating at the back region of the eye slackens.
-Prompt treatment is necessary to prevent it from permanently affecting vision.
+Generally, prompt treatment is necessary to prevent it from permanently affecting vision.

 What are the causes?

-A detached retina typically occurs by alterations to the gel-like substance within the eye which is likely to occur as part of the aging process which is called as posterior vitreous detachment.
-It is not precisely clear why the condition can result to a detached retina in some individuals and it cannot be prevented.
+Generally, a detached retina typically occurs by alterations to the gel-like substance within the eye which is likely to occur as part of the aging process which is called as posterior vitreous detachment.
+Furthermore, it is not precisely clear why the condition can result to detachment of the retina in some individuals and there is no way to prevent it.

 Certain factors that increases the risk for a detached retina include the following:

 - At first, short-sightedness

 - Previous eye injuries